How I Use St. Patrick’s Day to Drive Real Website Traffic

 During the holidays, many businesses commonly miss an opportunity.
 They create special offers, but then direct everyone to their regular website homepage.
 This often doesn’t work as well as it could.

-For your St. Patrick’s Day promotion, it’s a better idea to use a specific landing page.
+For your St. Patrick’s Day promotion, use a specific landing page.
 A landing page keeps visitors focused on just your special offer, without all the other distractions of your normal website.

-Tools like SeedProd, one of the best drag-and-drop WordPress page builders, make it easy to build these landing pages, even if you don’t know how to code.
+Tools like SeedProd, a drag-and-drop website builder for WordPress, make it easy to build these landing pages, even if you don’t know how to code.

-In fact, a study by SeedProd and OptinMonster shows that using dedicated landing pages can really lower the expenses of getting new customers.
+In fact, a case study by SeedProd and OptinMonster shows that using dedicated landing pages can significantly lower the cost of getting new customers.

 To make your holiday landing page effective, be sure to include these things: